 Proving the Necessity of an Emotional Support Animal

 Generally, you can prove the necessity of your emotional support animal by presenting a letter from a certified medical professional that establishes a credible “nexus” (“relationship”) between the presence of the animal and your equal use of the property.

 In this way, while some other rules may apply to the animal, the only necessary certification for an assistance animal is the owner’s own medical documentation.

-For this reason, housing providers may require a resident to provide verification if the disability is not visible.
+For this reason, housing providers may require a resident to provide verification of their disability should it not be visible.

-This is because they want to establish a “nexus” between your disability and your need for the animal.
+This is because they want to establish a relationship between your disability and your need for the animal.

 Establishing a Reasonable Accommodation